Companies lose money when they allow their health insurance brokers to be the sole source of ideas for containing health care costs.

 Since health care costs are often the second or third highest company’s expense after labor it’s important to know that…

-What these companies might forget is that a healthcare broker is a salesperson working on commission.
-If you bought cars the same way you buy health insurance, you would ignore the car buying sites on the internet and simply ask the eager dealer, “What car do you think is right for me and what will the monthly payments be?”
+1) A health insurance broker is a salesperson working on commission.
+What if you bought cars the same way you buy health insurance?
+Can you imagine anyone saying to a car salesperson, “What car do you think is right for me and what will the monthly payments be?”

 What Are My Options?

 The following ways to contain health care costs are not necessary and often counterproductive:

 - Asking employees to carry higher portion of premiums.

 - Asking the broker for a rebate on his fees.